Shine Tom Chacko: Career

-In 2022, he appeared in critically acclaimed Veyil, Bheeshma Parvam and Pada.
+In 2022, he appeared in the critically acclaimed Veyil, Bheeshma Parvam and Pada.

-Shine made his Tamil debut with Beast, an action drama starring Vijay and Pooja Hegde in the lead roles.
+Shine made his Tamil debut in 2022 with Beast, an action drama starring Vijay and Pooja Hegde in the lead roles.
+The film was commercially successful, grossing over ₹300 crore at box office.

-Shine will also make his debut in Telugu with Dasara, an action drama starring Nani and Keerthy Suresh in the lead roles.
+Shine made his Telugu debut in 2023 with Dasara, an action drama starring Nani and Keerthy Suresh in the lead roles.